 Strattice is a collagen scaffolding used for symmastia repair.
 As a biomesh, Strattice will soften and become part of the breast flap.
 This planned surgical approach reinforces deficiencies by repairing and supporting soft tissue, redefining the space occupied by the breast implant.
 It serves as a hammock, creating much stronger support for the implant.
 Dr. Chong’s experience with Strattice has provided her patients with a durable, powerful, soft solution to revisional breast surgery.

 Capsulotomy, Capsulectomy, or Capsulorrhaphy?

 There is often confusion surrounding these three terms.
 Breast revision may involve opening/scoring the capsule surrounding the breast implant, the capsule may be removed, or the size of the pocket may be reduced and recontoured.
 The details of your proposed surgical plan will be discussed and explained during your consultation with Dr. Chong.
 When preparing for your consultation, please bring any previous operative reports and current implant information to discuss with Dr. Lavinia Chong and her surgical staff in Newport Beach.

 Do I Have to Replace My Implants?

-Schedule a Consultation Today!
 Newport Beach is a popular beach destination located in Southern California’s Orange County.
-Whether you live in Orange County, neighboring Los Angeles or San Diego County, or are traveling from out of state you should recognize that symmastia is a rare complication of a breast augmentation.
+Whether you live in Orange County, neighboring Los Angeles, or San Diego County, or are traveling from out of state you should recognize that symmastia is a rare complication of breast augmentation.
 Not all plastic surgeons have focused on developing their revisional breast skills and therefore may not be adequately prepared to repair this rarely occurring breast augmentation complication.
 Dr. Chong, however, is among the top class of plastic surgeons for breast revisions.